- Safari Endeavour

 5/10/2015 & 9/20/2015 Departures: These departures are a segment of the longer Famed Passages of Discovery itinerary.

-All onboard meals; premium spirits, wine, and beer; exclusive roundtrip transfers and baggage handling between airport/boat; taxes and port fees; entry fees to national parks/preserves; most from-the-boat adventure activities and equipment; one complimentary massage; wellness program: hot tub, sauna, fitness equipment, and yoga; and an introductory annual membership to Alaska Geographic with registration.
+All onboard meals; non-alcoholic beverages; premium spirits, wine, and beer; exclusive transfers and baggage handling between airport/vessel on embark/disembark day; port taxes and fees; entry fees to national parks/preserves; most from-the-boat adventure activities and equipment; one complimentary massage; wellness program: hot tub, sauna, fitness equipment, and yoga mats; and an introductory annual membership to Alaska Geographic with registration.
 Subject to change without notice.